scott-carrion/maybe/README.md

 # Maybe: The personal finance app for everyone

 > [!IMPORTANT]
-> This repository is no longer actively maintained.
-You can read more about this in our [final release](https://github.com/maybe-finance/maybe/releases/tag/v0.6.0).
+> This repository is no longer actively maintained by its original authors.
+You can read more about this in their [final release](https://github.com/maybe-finance/maybe/releases/tag/v0.6.0).
+> This is now maintained by Scott Carrion.
+To date, the only changes are inclusion of a compose.yml with frozen sha256 digests (orignal maintainers were using 'latest', which could unexpectedly cause build issues in the future) and the merge of a "copy previous month's budget" feature that was sorely needed and implemented by a fellow community member.
+[Link to their original fork](https://github.com/sathudeva7/maybe/tree/sathu-budget-copy-feature)
+> The only other feature I'm thinking of adding is some kind of integration with the Plaid API to auto-sync/import transactions for monthly budgeting purposes.

 ## Maybe Hosting